Last Updated: May 19, 2026

 Should I keep a pair or a harem?

-What are the different color varieties?
+What are the different color varieties, and do they need different care?

 What’s the difference between wild-caught and captive-bred?